 The Medicare Prescription Drug, Improvement and Modernization Act of 2003 (the "Medicare Act") provides that the 180-day market exclusivity period provided under the Hatch-Waxman Act is only triggered by commercial marketing of the product.
 However, the Medicare Act also contains forfeiture provisions which could deprive the first "Paragraph IV" filer (as described below) of eligibility for such exclusivity if certain conditions are met.
 Accordingly, in situations where we are the first "Paragraph IV" filer, we may face the risk of forfeiture and therefore may not be able to exploit a given exclusivity period for specific products.
+Further, even where we are a first "Paragraph IV" filer, other ANDA applicants may also qualify as first "Paragraph IV" filers for the same drug product and, if they initiate commercial marketing of their ANDA products before us, we will not benefit from the full 180-day market exclusivity period.

 Under the terms of the Hatch-Waxman Act, a generic applicant must make certain certifications with respect to the patent status of the listed drug that it references in its ANDA.
 In the event that such applicant plans to challenge the validity or enforceability of an existing listed patent or asserts that the proposed product does not infringe an existing listed patent, it files a Paragraph IV certification.
-The Hatch-Waxman Act provides for a potential 180-day period of generic exclusivity for the first company that submits an ANDA with a Paragraph IV certification and that also lawfully maintains such certification.
-Such exclusivity prevents the approval for 180 days of a subsequently submitted ANDA containing a Paragraph IV certification.
+The Hatch-Waxman Act provides for a potential 180-day period of generic exclusivity for the first company that submits a substantially complete ANDA with a Paragraph IV certification and that also lawfully maintains such certification.
+Such exclusivity prevents the approval for 180 days of a subsequently submitted ANDA containing a Paragraph IV certification for the same drug product.
 The Medicare Act modified certain provisions of the Hatch-Waxman Act.
 Under the Medicare Act, final ANDA approval for a product subject to Paragraph IV patent litigation may be obtained upon the earlier of a favorable district court decision or 30 months from receipt of notification to the patent holder of the Paragraph IV filing, provided there are no other issues preventing the FDA from granting final approval.
 Exclusivity rights for the first Paragraph IV filer may be forfeited pursuant to the Medicare Act under specified circumstances including, for example, if tentative approval is not timely obtained.
+In addition, there can be multiple first Paragraph IV filers that share in the same 180-day market exclusivity period.
 Some of the changes made by the Medicare Act apply to ANDAs where the first certification was filed after the enactment of the Medicare Act; other earlier submitted ANDAs are generally governed by the previous version of the law.